PoojaPranavi7/Small-Business-Lending-Portfolio-Dashboard/README.md

 exported CSVs in the browser and renders four interactive views with Chart.js.
 It loads locally from a plain HTTP server and from GitHub Pages with no configuration — the whole app is roughly 38 KB of HTML, CSS, and JavaScript with two pinned CDN dependencies.
-The design is intentionally
-quiet: navy header, white cards, one clear chart per question, formatting that doesn't fight you (currency with `$` and commas, percentages to one decimal).
-Finance dashboards fail when they try to be clever; this one tries not to.

 ---